Unilateral regulation breaks regularity of Turing patterns: Significance of the nonsmooth unilateral term

 \begin{description}

-\item[(a) Nonsmooth unilateral source, $\hat g(v) = \tau v^-$] This is the reference case.
-The ground state of system \ttg{eq:Maini+g} with this choice of $\hat g$ is zero and $\hat g$ is not differentiable there.
-Therefore, the linear analysis cannot be performed, but numerical experiments indicate that spatially nonhomogeneous perturbations as small as we can afford numerically, evolve to nonhomogeneous stationary solutions for the ratio of diffusions below $0.71$.
-Note that this value is greater than the critical ratio of diffusion for the classical case ($\hat g \equiv 0$), which is $0.53$.
+\item[(a) Nonsmooth unilateral source, $\hat g(v) = \tau v^-$, see Figure~\ref{fi:choices}(a).]
+This is the reference case.
+The ground state of system \ttg{eq:Maini+g} with this choice of $\hat g(v)$ is $(\bar u, \bar v) = (0,0)$.
+Its asymptotic stability with respect to small spatially homogeneous perturbations, i.e. as a stationary solution of ODE system \ttg{eq:ODE+tauv-}, follows from Lemma~\ref{le:stabODE}.
+The instability of this ground state as a solution of \ttg{eq:Maini+g} cannot be investigated by the linear analysis, but numerical calculations indicate that spatially nonhomogeneous perturbations as small as we can afford numerically, evolve to nonhomogeneous stationary solutions for the ratio of diffusions below $\dcrit[(a)]=0.71$.
+Note that this value is greater than the critical ratio of diffusion for the classical case ($\hat g \equiv 0$), which is $\dcrit=0.53$.
 See Section~\ref{se:results} for more details.

-\item[(b) Smooth quadratic approximation] The nonsmooth function from the previous case can be smoothed for example as
+\item[(b) Smooth quadratic approximation.]
+The nonsmooth function from the previous case can be smoothed for example as